0sw4l/volley-with-many-objects/README.md

-# Volley with many objects
+# Volley with many objects in json array

 this repository shows how you can consume services on android with volleyball as http library.